lorddusk/ObsidianDnD/Red Hand of Doom/Session Notes/Session 012.md

 His name is [[Rolk]]

 His brother helped him escape.
 He was kidnapped by a tribe called [[Dusk Dusk]], one of the 3 tribes currently in a contest.
 A contest about who can capture the most prisoners.
 It's supposedly still going for a few days.
-They were planning on bringing him to the [[Island of the Lizard King]] in the center of the marshes
+They were planning on bringing him to the [[Island of the Lizard King]] in the center of the marshes.

 # Loot: